10 Day Iceland Ring Road Itinerary

 A gravel path leading up to a lake with high ridges around it outside Seyðisfjörður in Iceland's East Fjords region.

-Traveling through this region is about stopping by waterfalls without any name, admiring the way the morning sun casts across the jagged mountain peaks, and whiling away an afternoon in a quiet fishing village.
+Traveling through East Iceland is about stopping by waterfalls without any name, admiring the way the morning sun casts across the jagged mountain peaks, and whiling away an afternoon in a quiet fishing village.

 Just outside Höfn is the Stokksnes Peninsula.
-Once you’ve paid for the entrance, a long bumpy road leads onto the peninsula, which is covered in black sand.
+Getting into it requires paying an entrance fee, but once inside a long bumpy road leads onto the peninsula, which is covered in black sand.
 There’s a moody beach, the memorable Vestrahorn mountain, and an abandoned World War II radar station, a reminder of the US military presence in Iceland during that time.

-From here, there’s nothing but gorgeous countryside as you cruise into the East Fjords.
+From here, there’s nothing but gorgeous countryside as you cruise through the East Fjords.
 Make sure to pull over often, not just at the dedicated viewpoints, but also in the small towns themselves.

 There’s the sleepy town of Djúpivogur, blink-and-you’ll-miss-it Breiðdalsvík, and Stöðvarfjörður, home to a stunning collection of rocks and minerals at Petra’s Stone Collection.